artashesbalabekyan/barbican-sdk-go/README.md

-# The OpenStack Barbican SDK fo Golang
+# The OpenStack Barbican SDK for Golang

 ## Usage